Tiberiu97/Proiect-practic-Testare-manuala/README.md

 <h4>1.1.4 Test scope</h4>

->* Tests in scope: All the feature of Immigration module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing
+>* Tests in scope: All the feature of Admin module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing

 >* Tests not in scope: performance testing, integrations of the dependents module with other modules